jeremyosborne/confetti-pigs-in-space/README.txt

 ====
 * Include code that attempts to predict if the browser viewing the game does not meet the technical requirements.
+* Have the targets face the direction they are flying.